ivanpesin/sre-assignment/README.md

 I will use **S3** for backup storage, and will use tokens for authentication.
 Using S3 endpoint is possible without token authentication, but then it implies the DB node is on AWS.
 If the node were on AWS, then we'd have EBS for storage, and then we could've used EBS snapshotting for backup strategy, but we have ruled out this possibility earlier in the Assumptions.
 I also assume that security configuration/management such as access permissions, encryption, etc is out of scope for this assignment.

-To account for speed requirement, the upload to S3 will be precompressed and parallelized (aws-cli version 2 parallelizes uploads and downloads for `cp` and `sync` commands).
+To account for speed requirement, the upload to S3 will be precompressed and parallelized (aws-cli version 2 parallelizes uploads and downloads for `cp` and `sync` commands.
+See [this AWS post](https://aws.amazon.com/blogs/apn/getting-the-most-out-of-the-amazon-s3-cli/): "if the files are over a certain size, the AWS CLI automatically breaks the files into smaller parts and uploads them in parallel".)

 Restore tests are a complex subject and can be implemented in a multitude of ways.
 Here is the strategy I'll implement: